ajustesen/ajustesen.github.io/index.md

 My name is Anders Bo Justesen.

+My research interests are exoplanetary systems and binary stars.
+I'm particularly interested in the formation and dynamical evolution of these systems.

 Since November 2016, I am a PhD student advised by Simon Albrecht at Aarhus University.

 You can email me at <justesen@phys.au.dk>.